 Qualitative Research vs Quantitative Research

-While researching, it is important to know the difference between qualitative and quantitative research.
+While researching what is research design, it is important to know the difference between qualitative and quantitative research.
 Here's a quick difference between the two:

 1. Descriptive Research